 Other symptoms that have been reported during the first few weeks and months of pregnancy include:

-Constipation and bloating due to elevated progesterone slowing down the rate of digestion
+Constipation and bloating due to elevated progesterone slow down the rate of digestion

 Mood Swings due to hormonal changes